-I am a postdoc in household finance and real estate at ZEW – Leibniz Centre for European Economic Research in Mannheim, Germany.
-My research interests can be summarized as "new and old data" and my areas of research include residential real estate and urban research, household finance, and economic and urban history.
-At the moment I am particularly fascinated by homes as an aesthetic consumption good: is urban appearance in the built environment valued by individuals and if so, how much does it contribute to house prices?
-Does information derived from images of the built environment help us make an informed decision about property prices?
+I am a tenure-track advanced researcher in real estate and household finance at ZEW – Leibniz Centre for European Economic Research in Mannheim, Germany.
+My research interests can be summarised as "new and old data" and my areas of research include residential real estate and urban economics, household finance, and economic and urban history.
+In particular, I am interested in how people make their housing decisions, what factors play into these decisions and what the outcomes are.
+At the moment I am fascinated by homes as an aesthetic consumption good: is urban appearance in the built environment valued and if so, how much does it contribute to house prices?
+Does information derived from images of the built environment help us get a better understanding of property prices?
 Also, I am interested in historical housing markets: how have house prices developed over time and what can we learn from them?
 How did property markets work back then; were the same economic forces at play that we know from modern cities?
-In my current household finance research, I use detailed household data representative of German households to analyze topics of political or societal interest.
+In my current household finance research, I use detailed household data representative of German households to analyse topics of political or societal interest.
 Read more about my research here.

 At ZEW, I am responsible for the research area "Household Finance and Real Estate".
 One of my projects there is the German Real Estate Finance Index (DIFI), a quarterly survey among real estate experts, which I edit in cooperation with Jones Lang LaSalle (JLL).
-I am also the principal investigator in two research projects on gender differences in the German capital market and reverse mortgages as an instrument for one's old-age income.
+I am also the principal investigator in two research projects on aesthetics in the built environment and reverse mortgages as an instrument for one's old-age income.
 Lastly, I chair the annual ReCapNet (Real Estate and Capital Markets Network) conference.